janko/rodauth-i18n/README.md

 The static `/auth` path prefix is optional, it was just to show how it would be incorporated.

-## Bundling translations in your Rodauth plugin
+## Shipping translations with your Rodauth plugin

 To make texts in your Rodauth plugin translatable, use the `translatable_method` macro.
 Macros for defining flash messages, button texts, and page titles internally call `translatable_method`, and are thus automatically translatable.